 The waffle sandwiches at Sleepy Hollow in the Magic Kingdom are only served until 5 pm.
 Plan accordingly so you don’t miss out on these savory sandwiches!

-Of the few Epcot restaurants that have Illuminations views, La Hacienda has the best view.
+Of the few Epcot restaurants that have Illuminations views, La Hacienda has the best view, but they are a third party restaurant and often don’t take table requests.
 Tokyo Dining’s view is often blocked by guests outside the windows.
+As such, Spice Road Table and Rose & Crown are likely the best options.
 Make late reservations that are at least 30 minutes before the fireworks, arrive early to them, and request a window table.
-Inform the server that you’re willing to wait 20 minutes for the window seat.
+They won’t guarantee you a window table, but this strategy is often successful.

 During very busy weeks (think Easter week, Christmas week, New Year’s week, July 4th, etc.), coupons are often given out to guests in the Magic Kingdom offering a 20% discount for dining during off-hours (usually before 11 am or after 2:30 pm) at popular restaurants, such as Columbia Harbour House, Cosmic Ray’s Starlight Cafe, Pecos Bill Tall Tale Inn and Cafe, and Be Our Guest Restaurant.
 Be on the lookout for these if you’re traveling during busy times.
 It’s usually more pleasant to dine during these times, anyway.